apiel/zicBox/NOTE.md

 ## Pixel TODO
 - TODO LOOP_BACK event, could be infinite of for a given amount

+- TODO another kick engine 2 knobs for the freq env.
+First one move the cursor over the envelop from 0 to 100%, the second change the pitch value at the given point.

 - TODO
 - TODO see if can try/catch in multiple place to avoid audio to be stuck....
 - TODO